-- Undergraduate Faculty consists of - All faculty who deliver course work from the Teacher Education Professional Sequence - o All faculty who deliver teacher education methods courses - o All faculty who have supervisory responsibility over student teachers - o All faculty who advise teacher candidates - Graduate Faculty consists of - All faculty holding graduate faculty status who teach in a graduate teacher education or related program - o All faculty who advise graduate teacher education candidates.
+- Undergraduate Faculty consists of - All faculty who deliver course work from the Teacher Education Professional Sequence - o All faculty who deliver teacher education methods courses - o All faculty who have supervisory responsibility over student teachers - o All faculty who advise teacher education candidates - Graduate Faculty consists of - o All faculty holding graduate faculty status who teach in a graduate teacher education or related program - o All faculty who advise graduate teacher education candidates

 - Undergraduate and Graduate Teacher Education faculty are expected to employ the organizing theme "Teacher as Reflective Decision Maker" in their dispositions and coursework and to implement this theme through the conceptual model, ARK (Action, Reflection, and Knowledge).
-The ARK conceptual model is applied explicitly through the ten InTASC standards for initial programs or the respective advanced program area standards. - The ARK logo should appear on all syllabi for the Professional Education Sequence, teachers' methods courses, and graduate Teacher Education syllabi. - Syllabi should state the InTASC or the appropriate graduate program goals covered in the course. - o Syllabi should reference those components of ARK incorporated into the course. - o Faculty should collect data for each candidate with a focus on performance assessments relative to the standards covered in the course. - Undergraduate and graduate faculty are expected to submit assessment data in TK20 as required by the TEU within one week of the end of each semester in which that designated assessment is given. - Undergraduate and graduate faculty are expected to model best professional practices in teaching. - Undergraduate and graduate faculty are expected to model best professional practices in scholarship. - Undergraduate and graduate faculty are expected to model best professional practices in service. - Undergraduate and graduate faculty or faculty representatives are expected to participate in TEAC-sponsored retreats.
+The ARK conceptual model is applied explicitly through the ten INTASC standards for initial programs or the respective advanced program area standards. - The ARK logo should appear on all syllabi for the Professional Education Sequence, undergraduate methods courses, and graduate Teacher Education syllabi. - o Syllabi should state the Teacher Education Unit SLGs/SLOs and related INTASC standards or the appropriate graduate program goals covered in the course. - o Syllabi should reference components of ARK incorporated into the course. - o Faculty should collect data for each candidate with a focus on performance assessments relative to the standards covered in the course. - Undergraduate and graduate faculty are expected to submit assessment data in SLL as required by the TEU within one week of the end of each semester in which that designated assessment is given. - Undergraduate and graduate faculty are expected to model best professional practices in teaching. - Undergraduate and graduate faculty are expected to model best professional practices in scholarship.

+- Undergraduate and graduate faculty are expected to model best professional practices in service. - Undergraduate and graduate faculty or faculty representatives are expected to participate in TEAC-sponsored retreats.